ENHANCE-PET/MOOSE/README.md

 #### Ready, Set, Segment! 🚀

 That's it!
-With these flexible inputs, you can use MOOSE 3.0 to fit your workflow perfectly—whether you’re processing a single image, a stack of files, or leveraging different data formats. 🖥️🎉
+With these flexible inputs, you can use MOOSE 3.2 to fit your workflow perfectly—whether you’re processing a single image, a stack of files, or leveraging different data formats. 🖥️🎉

-Happy segmenting with MOOSE 3.0! 🦌💫
+Happy segmenting with MOOSE 3.2! 🦌💫

 ## Directory Structure and Naming Conventions for MOOSE 📂🏷️

 ### Applicable only for batch mode ⚠️

-Using MOOSE 3.0 optimally requires your data to be structured according to specific conventions.
-MOOSE 3.0 supports both DICOM and NIFTI formats.
+Using MOOSE 3.2 optimally requires your data to be structured according to specific conventions.
+MOOSE 3.2 supports both DICOM and NIFTI formats.
 For DICOM files, MOOSE infers the modality from the DICOM tags and checks if the given modality is suitable for the chosen segmentation model.
-However, for NIFTI files, users need to ensure that the files are named with the correct modality as a suffix.
+However, for NIFTI files, users need to ensure the files are named with the correct modality suffix.
+For more information, see the [Supported Modalities](https://github.com/ENHANCE-PET/MOOSE/edit/main/README.md#supported-modalities-) section.

 ### Required Directory Structure 🌳
 Please structure your dataset as follows: